-The administration of Louisiana State Penitentiary views visiting as a vital aspect of an offender’s rehabilitation process.
-This connection to family and friends allows the offender to make a smooth transition to prison life and helps him adapt to society and family life upon release from custody.
+The administration of Louisiana State Penitentiary views visiting as a vital aspect of an imprisoned person’s rehabilitation process.
+This connection to family and friends allows the imprisoned person to make a smooth transition to prison life and helps him adapt to society and family life upon release from custody.

-Upon his arrival at LSP, an offender must submit a list of individuals with whom he wishes to visit.
+Upon his arrival at LSP, an imprisoned person must submit a list of individuals with whom he wishes to visit.
 Once approved, this list becomes their official visiting list.
 Only the visitors who appear on this (current) approved visiting list are allowed to visit.
-Children under the age of eighteen may visit, but must be accompanied at all times by an adult listed on the offender’s approved visiting list.
+Children under the age of eighteen may visit, but must be accompanied at all times by an adult listed on the imprisoned person’s approved visiting list.

 Length of Visits

-Each offender is afforded a two-hour visit on any visiting day.
+Each imprisoned person is afforded a two-hour (2) visit on any visiting day.
 The warden or designee retains the discretion to determine the duration of visits based on available space and staff.

 Number of Visitors

-An offender is allowed ten approved visitors plus one religious advisor on his list.
-Each visitor on the approved visiting list will be permitted to visit twice a month.
-Each offender is allowed to visit with up five visitors, including children, at one time.
+An imprisoned person is allowed ten (10) approved visitors plus one (1) religious adviser on his list.
+Each visitor on the approved visiting list will be permitted to visit twice (2) a month.
+Each imprisoned person is allowed to visit with up to five (5) visitors, including children, at one time.